alexeyraspopov/flux-stateful/readme.md

 	dispatchToken

 ID from Flux Dispatcher.
 Can be used for `waitFor` method.
-See [official Flux documentation](https://facebook.github.io/flux/docs/dispatcher.html)
+Check [official Flux documentation](https://facebook.github.io/flux/docs/dispatcher.html)

 ## License